AzuxirenLeadGuy/SDE-assignments/Assignment-2/README.md

 These features are obtained with [Google's Vision API for .NET](https://cloud.google.com/dotnet/docs/reference/Google.Cloud.Vision.V1/latest/index)

-The client requires creadentials of the user which is included in json format in the file `TaskC/Keys/assignment2-342913-e2d3ba3b206e.json`.
-This file will be required to be inputted using command-line arguemnt for this program.
+The client requires credentials of the user which is included in JSON format in the file `TaskC/Keys/assignment2-342913-e2d3ba3b206e.json`.
+This file will be required to be inputted using command-line argument for this program.

 ## Execution